-Why are Jeep Wrangler Dash Lights Going Crazy?
-How to Fix?
+Why Are Jeep Wrangler Dash Lights Going Crazy?
+How To Fix?

 What Happens When Jeep Wrangler Dash Lights Go Crazy?

 While driving, you see your Jeep Wrangler dash lights start going crazy.
 Suddenly, the dash and exterior lights go off and then come back on several times.
 The “check TPM” light flashes, then your tire pressure readings light up, and your airbag light lights up.
 All gauges, radio, and high beam lights drop in and out.
 It progressively gets worse over time.
 You might think it will blow, but it’s fine.
+2013, 2016, 2017, 2018, and 2021 Jeep Wranglers are prone to this issue.
+Sometimes, the Jeep Wrangler won’t start with the dash lights flashing.

 This Jeep Wrangler dash lights going crazy effect is known as the Christmas light effect and is caused mainly by battery-related issues.

-Why are Jeep Wrangler Dash Lights Going Crazy?
+Why Are Jeep Wrangler Dash Lights Going Crazy?
 What’s the Solution?

+If your Jeep Wrangler’s all warning lights are on, your batteries likely have issues.
 Potential causes of Jeep Wrangler dash lights going crazy include:

 • A dying battery can cause your Jeep Wrangler dash lights to go crazy.
 It can have bad cells or not charge properly.

 In this case, take your car to test your batteries at your local auto parts store.
-A proper load test for the battery is really needed.
+A proper load test for the battery is needed.
 Have the battery tested to see if some plates are shorting and on their way out.
 Your battery might be load-tested fine on a heavy cranking load.
 Just put a light load on it and see if the voltage fluctuates up and down.
 Check it with the engine running to see if the voltage fluctuates.
 Check to see if the voltage is too high as well.
 I would ensure it is not the battery and/or regulator when the engine is running.
 If your battery is 4 years old, you should replace it anyway.
 Buy a replacement battery, and all the electrical problems will stop.

 • It can be the main computer plug, located directly under the battery.
 It might get worse when it rains.
 If that is the case, it could be filled with water.